The Best Car Seats of 2017

 Peg Perego Primo Viaggio 4-35

-The Peg Perego Primo Viaggio 4-35 is a quality, high-end seat that earned the second highest crash test score, indicating an additional margin of safety.
+The Peg Perego Primo Viaggio 4-35 is a quality, high-end seat that earned the second highest crash test score, indicating an additional margin of safety when properly installed and used correctly.
 We think this sleek looking seat is super easy to install without the base, making it a good choice for parents who frequent public transportation, and it is almost as easy to install using the vehicle belt with the base.
 The Peg Perego features an anti-rebound bar at the foot of the base, offers nice padding and fabric for a comfortable ride, and is easy to use.
 Unfortunately, the Peg has a higher price tag and it isn't compatible with many strollers outside of the Peg Perego brand.
-However, if it fits within your budget and you are flexible with your stroller options, or aren't interested in combining it with a stroller, then the Primo Viaggio 4-35 could be a good choice for your family.
+However, if it fits within your budget and you are flexible with your stroller options or aren't interested in combining it with a stroller, then the Primo Viaggio 4-35 might be a good fit for your family.

 Easy to install without the base